-According to the Articles of Association, SBB's Board of Directors must consist of at least three and a maximum of ten members with a maximum of five deputies.
-At the Annual General Meeting on April 27, 2018, Lennart Schuss (Chairman of the Board), Ilija Batljan, Sven-Olof Johansson, Hans Runesten, Anne-Grete Ström-Erichsen and Ewa Swartz Grimaldi were re-elected, and Fredrik Svensson was elected to the Board of Directors of the company.
+According to the Articles of Association, SBB's Board of Directors must consist of at least three and a maximum of ten members with no deputies.
+At the Annual General Meeting on 29 April 2019, Lennart Schuss (Chairman of the Board), Ilija Batljan, Sven-Olof Johansson, Hans Runesten, Anne-Grete Ström-Erichsen, Ewa Swartz Grimaldi and Fredrik Svensson were reelected to the Board of Directors of the company.
 For information on the Board members and their assignments outside the Group and the holding of shares in SBB, see the section "Information about the Board members" below.